ggarra13/mrv2/docs/sphinx/en/user_docs/interface/interface.rst

 Frame Indicator
 +++++++++++++++

 Immediately to the left of the timeline is the 'current frame' indicator.
-Click on this to get a list of options as to how the current time is displayed:
+Click on the button next to it to get a list of options as to how the current time is displayed:
-    - *Frames:* absolute frame, i.e. the first frame of the media is always frame 1.
+    - *Frames:* absolute frame, starting at 0 for movies, and, usually at 1 for sequences.
-    - *Seconds:* the playhead position from the start of the media in seconds
+    - *Seconds:* the current time from the start of the media in seconds.
     - *Timecode:* the 8 digit timecode.
-If the media has timecode metadata this will be used
+If the media has timecode metadata this will be used.

 Transport Controls
 ++++++++++++++++++

 These are pretty universal and don't need much explanation.
-There's a play/pause button, step forwards/backwards buttons and fast forard/fast rewind buttons.
+There's a play backwards/forwards/pause button, step forwards/backwards buttons and jump to start and end.

 FPS
 +++